spookylukey/django-htmx-patterns/base_template.rst

 Base template
 =============

-To get going, you’ll need to install HTMX somehow into you template.
+To get going, you’ll need to install htmx somehow into you template.

 Most likely, you’ll want to put it into a base template.
 There are lots of options for the exact details of how to do this in Django (depending on if you